FAQ

 • National Program (ECNL/GA) - families should plan on 4 practices per week during the fall and spring season.
 Most teams will fall into a cadence of 2 practices/week at Timberline (Waukee) and 2 practices/week at Prairie Ridge (Ankeny).
 Winter practices will be held 2 times per week at RecPlex.

-Regional Program (ECNL-RL, Aspire, NewComp) - families should plan on 3 practices per week during the fall and spring season.
+Regional Program (ECNL-RL, National 1) - families should plan on 3 practices per week during the fall and spring season.
 Most teams will have 1 practice/week at Timberline (Waukee), 1 practice/week at Prairie Ridge and 1 age group training practice that will take place at the player’s nearest geographical location (ie- if you live closer to Prairie Ridge, you attend your age group training in Ankeny).
 Both Prairie Ridge and Timberline will hold specific age group training sessions each week.
+Winter practices will be held 1-2 times per week at RecPlex.

 • Final decisions on uniforms are still being made.
 Being that VSA and Iowa Rush are entering the second year of each of their uniform cycles, every effort will be made to ensure cost effective decisions are made for the 2026-27 year.
 All VSA Rush teams will “sync” up for the new uniform kit buying cycle for the 2027-28 playing year.